The Monster (2016) - Review

 Kathy (Zoe Kazan) is a struggling alcoholic mother who is driving her daughter, Lizzy (Ella Ballentine) to Lizzy’s father’s house.
 This doesn’t seem like the usual weekend drive to drop her off, however.
 This seems more like the last time Kathy is going to see Lizzy for a while.
 That wouldn’t be the reason she’s running about 8 hours late in dropping her off, though.
 That’s the alcohol’s fault.

-They’re relationship is clearly strained as Lizzy seems more independent and mature than her mother, for whom she seems to hold a deep disgust.
-Various flashbacks throughout the movie show the numerous failures of Kathy as a mother, and the low points that brought them to such strain and contempt.
+Their relationship is clearly strained as Lizzy seems more independent and mature than her mother, for whom she seems to hold a deep disgust.
+Various flashbacks throughout the movie show the numerous failures of Kathy as a mother and the low points that brought them to such strain and contempt.
 It’s a drama that is well-acted by both parties, even if the script itself is nothing spectacular.

 Oh right, there’s also a monster.

 The Monster falls apart in a few ways.
 It’s trying to tell this emotional story of an alcoholic mother who has failed her daughter again and again and who is trying her best to save their relationship before it ends.
 While there is certainly some material here to make an emotional movie about the complexity of their relationship, the writing is not strong enough to do it, so a plot device (the monster) is used to quickly resolve it.
 The two parts of the movie—the drama and the horror—are not working in tandem.
 If anything, they’re working against each other.
-To get more info about their relationship, flashbacks are shown and interrupt the horror, eliminating the built up tension of the moment.
+To get more info about their relationship, flashbacks are shown and interrupt the horror, eliminating the built-up tension of the moment.
 The flashbacks themselves aren’t bad and show some depth to both characters, but would be better served in a movie about the two characters and not in this Cujo-Simulator: 2016 Edition.

-The extra flashbacks and the tedious pacing for events in the latter portion of the film end up making The Monster feel 30-minutes too long.
+The extra flashbacks and the tedious pacing for events in the latter portion of the film end up making The Monster feel 30 minutes too long.
 Not to mention, the monster itself is a bit of a bummer.
 It’s a simple design that is pretty cool in the dark, and it’s nice to see practical effects in a small movie like this.
 However, you just end up seeing far too much of it.
 It starts out pretty ruthless and unstoppable, but then more and more of it is shown, up to the moment it is rather easily dispatched.
-Perhaps that’s an intentional metaphor by the filmmakers’ about Lizzy growing up and overcoming her fears, but it ends up making the horror part of the film feel pretty shallow.
+Perhaps that’s an intentional metaphor by the filmmakers about Lizzy growing up and overcoming her fears, but it ends up making the horror part of the film feel pretty shallow.
 If that’s the metaphor, I never got the impression that fear was LIzzy’s issue to get over.

 TL;DR (Conclusion)